Mathmate-il/mathmate-server/README.md

 Node, TypeScript, Prisma, Docker, Jest, PostgreSQL.

-## Features

-- Create a user with google oauth2.0 on one click + jwt authentication
-- Post math questions and filter by tags

 ## Run Locally <a name='run-locally' />

 **You must have docker & node installed on your machine**